pivv/blind-checkers/README.md

 * step(self, action): Step the environment by one timestep.
 Returns next player, observation, legal moves, reward, done, and info.
 * render(self): Render one frame of the environment.

+When initializing the ``Checkers`` object, you can select whether to visualize the board to human-friendly UI.
+You can choose from four ways to visualize.

+* "dark": You can show only dark sides.
+(When you play yourself at dark side, be sure to use this option.)
+* "light": You can show only light sides.
+(When you play yourself at light side, be sure to use this option.)
+* "both": You can show both sides with limited view alternatively.
+(Implemented for pvp mode.)
+* "no-blind": You can show all of the board.
+(Observer mode, used to watch the battle between AIs.)

 ```python
 from blind_checkers.rule import Rule
 from blind_checkers.board import Board